 Gordon Myskow (PhD) is Associate Professor and Assistant Director of the MA TESOL Program at Kanda University of International Studies.
-He has taught courses at the secondary school and university levels in Japan since 2000 and teacher education courses for over a decade.
+For over twenty years, he has taught in a variety of contexts in Japan including secondary school and has been active in teacher education courses for over a decade.
 His current research interests are in functional linguistics and subject-matter instruction (e.g., CLIL).
-His work has appeared in Journal of English for Academic Purposes, English for Specific Purposes, Journal of Second Language Writing, Linguistics and Education, ELT Journal, Writing & Pedagogy, Functions of Language and Functional Linguistics.
+His work has appeared in a number of prominent international journals including Journal of English for Academic Purposes, English for Specific Purposes, Journal of Second Language Writing, Linguistics and Education, ELT Journal, Writing & Pedagogy, Functions of Language, Visual Communication, Linguistics and the Human Sciences, and Functional Linguistics.
 He is an advisor to the United Nations Test of English (UNATE).